gadget1999/Kobo-Weather-Dashboard/README.md

 Get the following information: Weather providers API Keys (NWS or Tomorrow.io) <br>
 An example script to run the image can be found here: Run weather web server container <br>
 Once the web server is running, you can use this URL to get the weather info in 600x800 PNG: https://yourserver:port/kindle_image?gps_coordinates=39.7128,-76.0060 (replace with your own GPS coordinates) <br>
-With the container image, you can provide quotes to display (mine example shown is IMDB good movies, but you can use, e.g., quotes of the day)
+With the container image, you can provide quotes to display (mine example shown is jokes, but you can use, e.g., quotes of the day)

 ## Step 4: Copy weather station script files